BlessedRebuS/RISCV-Attacks/README.md

 <img src='img/caller-callee.png' width='500'>

+## ROP Contraints
+As It is well explained [here](https://arxiv.org/pdf/2007.14995.pdf), the open source nature of the ISA, brought some security updates to mitigate some ROP attacks.

 ### Challenges
 > ROP: a function that calls other functions should not assume these registers hold their value across method calls.